top of page

 In Judaism, everything is correspondences and symbols.
 Nothing is a coincidence.
 This article takes you through the correspondences between letters, numbers and symbols.

 But Hebrew numbers also have an intrinsic symbolism whose source is biblical, therefore divine for those who believe in the Bible.
 The symbolism of numbers is found in many details that a tourist guide can tell you about during a visit to a given site, or to a particular place of worship.
-Let's see what the first 10 numbers are about.
+Let's see what the first 10 numbers and key other ones are about.

 Number 1, letter aleph א